DJ LeMahieu Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.88).
+- The Rays' 3.90 team ERA ranks sixth among all MLB pitching staffs.

-- The Rays give up the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Rays pitchers combine to surrender 138 home runs (1.1 per game), the fifth-fewest in baseball.

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- The righty's most recent appearance was on Saturday against the Los Angeles Angels, when he went six innings, surrendering five earned runs while giving up eight hits.

+- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.